-In this case, our client’s soundly structured agreements and recordkeeping practices proved instrumental in protecting his practice when his partner staged a coup.
+In this case, our client’s employment and operating agreements – soundly structured by our Houston non-compete attorneys – along with careful recordkeeping practices proved instrumental in protecting his practice when his partner staged a coup.

 Our client, the majority owner of a medical practice, worked with Hendershot Cowart P.C. to set up his private practice and governing documents.
 After several years, he recruited a young physician whom he compensated well – above and beyond what was provided for by the employment agreement – and eventually awarded the young physician a minority ownership interest in the practice.

 Through the vision and diligent work of the founding member, the partners began to acquire other practices to utilize the Group Practice Exceptions under Stark Law and provide designated health services.
 With the help of our firm, a compliant and thriving group practice was structured from the purchase of many primary care family practices.